Nine Miles Down: Plot

-JC recounts that, six days prior, audio sensors on the drill had picked up what sounded like human screams from inside the cavity.
-Fearing they had broken through to Hell itself, the crew then began to hallucinate seeing dead loved ones, panicking, and becoming violent; Jack also begins to see things and act nervous.
-The two develop a mutual attraction while watching the sunset over the desert, sharing dinner to celebrate Jack's birthday.
-He shares his severe trauma from his wife Susan killing herself and their two children six years prior over suspicions of him having an affair, resulting in his resignation from the police force.
-To comfort him, Jack and JC have sex, but his hallucinations worsen due to his resurfaced distress.
+JC recounts that, six days prior, audio sensors on the drill had picked up noise like human screams from inside the cavity.
+Fearing they had broken through to Hell, the crew then began to hallucinate seeing dead loved ones, panicking, and becoming violent; Jack also begins to see things and act nervous.
+The two develop a mutual attraction while watching the desert sunset, sharing dinner to celebrate Jack's birthday.
+He shares his severe trauma from his wife Susan killing herself and their two children six years prior over suspicions of an affair, resulting in his resignation from the police force.
+To comfort him, Jack and JC sleep together, but his symptoms worsen due to resurfaced distress.

-In his nightmares, Jack begins to suspect that JC is not human and fears for his life and sanity.
-Arming himself, he discovers human remains in the site's cesspit and attacks JC in the shower.
-She fends him off, so he locks himself in Borman's office.
-Finding a hidden recording of the Professor feverishly explaining that the Devil himself had been released, he is convinced that JC is dangerous.
-In a ploy to get his keys, JC plays along with his delusions with a seductive Satanic persona, persuading him to sell his soul to her.
-She almost succeeds, but Jack, reliving the day of the murder-suicide, wounds her with a screwdriver before setting the facility on fire.
-A GNE rescue team finally arrives, subduing Jack and evacuating them both via helicopter before the site explodes.
+Jack begins to suspect that JC is demonic.
+Arming himself, he discovers human remains in the site's cesspit and attacks JC.
+She fends him off, so he locks himself in Borman's office, finding the professor's hidden recording believing that they had unwittingly unleashed the Devil.
+In a ploy to get Jack's keys, JC plays along with his delusions and almost succeeds, but Jack, reliving the murder-suicide, wounds her with a screwdriver before setting the facility on fire.
+A GNE rescue team arrives, subduing Jack and evacuating them both via helicopter before the site explodes.

-Caswell and Inspector Khaled back up JC's story at the hospital, explaining that the rescued Ivanoff provided a sample of toxic gas released from the underground cavity.
-Inhaling the gas caused the afflicted to lose the ability to differentiate between reality, memory, and imagination, causing irrational behavior; JC had been less affected because of her separated quarters.
-The remaining scientists are still missing and presumed dead, having scattered into the desert.
-Despite these revelations, Jack's paranoia quickly resurfaces; he steals a handgun and tries to kill her before being stopped by Alex, his coworker.
-His sanity truly broken, Jack finally gives into despair and prepares to commit suicide to the laughter of his dead wife.
+Caswell and Inspector Khaled back up JC's story at the hospital, explaining that Ivanoff provided a sample of toxic gas released from the underground cavity.
+Inhaling it caused the afflicted to lose the ability to differentiate between reality, memory, and imagination; JC had been less affected due to her separated quarters.
+The remaining scientists are still missing and presumed dead, scattered in the desert.
+Despite these revelations, Jack's paranoia quickly resurfaces; he steals a handgun and tries to kill JC before being stopped by his coworker Alex.
+His sanity truly broken, Jack prepares to commit suicide to the laughter of his dead wife.